-Nontoxic Printmaking Art courses include a variety of
+- Non-Toxic Printmaking Art courses include a variety of

-• Small Groups
+- Small Groups

-• Suitable for all levels of experience beginners to advanced
+- Suitable for all levels of experience beginners to advanced

-• Dates, and times can be tailored to suit your group (3 or more)
+- Dates, and times can be tailored to suit your group (2 or more)

-• Residential Holiday Courses with Accommodation
+- Residential Holiday Courses with on site self-contained accommodation

 Wharepuke Print Studio

-Wharepuke Print Studio is a fully equipped printmaking workshop specialising in non toxic printmaking techniques.
+Wharepuke Print Studio is a fully equipped printmaking workshop specialising in non-toxic printmaking techniques.
 Set within the two hectares of the award winning Wharepuke Subtropical Garden on The Stone Store Hill in historic Kerikeri in The Bay of Islands.

 The studio offers a range printmaking courses, workshops and services to professional artists and the public.

 Mark Graver trained at Leeds Polytechnic UK (BA Fine Art) and Camberwell College of Arts London (MA Printmaking).
 Mark is a professional artist and qualified art teacher who exhibits in New Zealand and Internationally.
 His work is held in prestigious international collections such as the V&A Museum, London, the Ashmolean Musuem, Oxford, UK, Tasmanian Museum and Art Gallery, Hobart, Australia, the Art Gallery of Ballarat, Australia and collections in Mexico, China, Taiwan, Thailand, Portugal, Turkey and Bulgaria.

-Art at Wharepuke-NZ Gallery
+Art at Wharepuke